Tom Cruise: 1980s: Breakthrough and stardom

-In 1989, Cruise portrayed real-life paralyzed Vietnam War veteran Ron Kovic in Oliver Stone's war epic Born on the Fourth of July.
-Film critic Roger Ebert of the Chicago Sun-Times wrote, "Nothing Cruise has done will prepare you for what he does in Born on the Fourth of July ...
+In 1989, Cruise portrayed paralyzed Vietnam War veteran Ron Kovic in Oliver Stone's war epic Born on the Fourth of July.
+Film critic Roger Ebert of the Chicago Sun-Times wrote: "Nothing Cruise has done will prepare you for what he does in Born on the Fourth of July ...
 His performance is so good that the movie lives through it.
 Stone is able to make his statement with Cruise's face and voice and doesn't need to put everything into the dialogue."
 The performance earned him a Golden Globe Award for Best Actor – Motion Picture Drama, the Chicago Film Critics Association Award for Best Actor, the People's Choice Award for Favorite Motion Picture Actor, a nomination for BAFTA Award for Best Actor in a Leading Role, and Cruise's first Best Actor Academy Award nomination.